-Bolivar Technical College's programs are designed as uninterrupted programs.
+Bolivar Technical College's Professional Nursing (associate degree) and Practical Nursing, and Medical Assistant programs are designed as uninterrupted programs.
 If it becomes necessary for a student to interrupt training due to mitigating circumstances, which can include but are not limited to, serious health issues or personal issues, a leave of absence (LOA) or permanent withdrawal must be approved by the campus director.
 The student must meet with the campus director and program director, provide documentation, if possible, and sign a written request prior to the leave of absence.
 If unforeseen circumstances prevent the student from providing required documentation and signing a request prior to the LOA, an approved LOA may be granted, and the campus director will document his/her decision and collect written requests at a later time.
 The campus director will determine if there is a reasonable expectation the student will be able to return to school.
 A release to return to school may be required.
 LOA is not counted as hours attempted.
-The maximum length of the total LOA time within a twelve month period is ninety (90) calendar days.
+The maximum length of the total LOA time within a twelve-month period is ninety (90) calendar days.